dido1043/Web-Page/README.md

 # Web-Page
-This is my first try to create web page.
+This is my first web page.